munificent/craftinginterpreters/book/a-virtual-machine.md

 We to do that process for every single instruction, every single time one is executed, so this is the most performance critical part of the entire virtual machine.
-Programming language lore is filled with brilliant techniques to do bytecode <span name="dispatch">dispatch</span> efficiently, going all the way back to the early days of computers.
+Programming language lore is filled with <span name="dispatch">clever</span> techniques to do bytecode dispatch efficiently, going all the way back to the early days of computers.

 <aside name="dispatch">

-If you want some terms to search for, start with "direct threaded code", "jump table", and "computed goto".
+If you want to learn some of these techniques, look up "direct threaded code", "jump table", and "computed goto".

 </aside>